windust/seajug-intro/sections/seajug.md

 --section--
 ## Let's create a community
- * Do you have a company that could host?
-Or be a sponsor?
-(We need new spaces)
  * Do you want to volunteer?
  * Would like to speak at SEAJug?
  * Reach out!
 Talk to any of the SeaJUG organizers, OR drop us a line